SPT-Mod-Dev/SPT-Mod-Dev/README.md

 ### 3.14.17

+#### AI
+ - Improved Germany behaviour to represent current strategies

 #### Soviet Union
  - Boris Stetchkin now land scientist for his work on the Tsar Tank
  - Land facility moved to Found the PCDI

+#### Norway
+ - Vanilla tree added, now must be invaded by Germany
+ - Nordland must be controlled by Germany rather than fascist Norway for the civ shipments

 ### 3.14.16 La Vida Loca